Encouraging the body to work back toward its natural equilibrium. Yin helps to recalibrate and restore harmony within the body.

-Like so many of us, I lead a predominantly ‘yang’ lifestyle, so I quickly realised the benefits that Yin yoga had on my day-to-day.
+Like so many of us, I lead a predominantly ‘yang’ lifestyle, so I quickly realised the benefits that yin yoga had on my day-to-day life.
 Not only did it force me to slow down, it opened up space in my mind and body, offering me a deeper sense of clarity and peace.

-Simplicity – Whilst staying in the pose may be challenging, the fact that there are only a limited number of Yin poses, most of which involve lying on a mat, makes this practice also very simple.
-Living in such a complex and complicated world, the simpler and stiller you can create your Yin experience, the more beneficial it is.
+Simplicity – Whilst remaining in the pose may be challenging, the fact that there are only a limited number of yin poses, most of which involve lying on a mat, makes this practice also very simple.
+Living in such a complex and complicated world, the simpler and stiller you can create your yin experience, the more beneficial it is.
 People are beginning to seek out this simplicity in place of some of the more dynamic yang-style yoga classes, in order to truly unwind and relax.

-Patience – Whilst practicing Yin, you have to learn patience.
+Patience – Whilst practicing yin, you have to learn patience.
 There is no rush and students are encouraged to take their time.
-In holding each pose for such an extended period, the mind is prone to boredom and distraction.
+The mind is prone to boredom and distraction when the pose is held for such an extended period.
 Learning to ignore some of the body’s and mind’s distraction and diversion tactics is a skill developed over time.
 But accepting your situation, knowing that you are exactly where you are supposed to be, no matter how things may seem to appear, and finding peace with that can be one of the most rewarding aspects of this amazing practice.